ZECxR3ap3r/T6ZM-Trials-System/README.md

 🎲 15 Random and unique challenges

-🎁 Earn up to 30 rewards across 4 levels
+🎁 Earn up to 30 rewards across 4 tiers

-🔮 Upgrade your level to get better rewards
+🔮 Upgrade your tier to get better rewards

 🚌 Wide map support including survival maps

 ⚖️ Personal reward podium for each player

+⚡ Server and client compatible

 🛠️ Fully customizable and expandable